You are currently viewing Midges in Scotland – A Local’s Survival Guide

 The Midge Forecast

-During midge season in Scotland, the guys at Smidge (our recommended repellent) have a live midge forecast with updates and an easy to understand colour coded system.Β Β
+During midge season in Scotland, the guys at Smidge (who invented the best midge repellent) have a live midge forecast with updates and an easy to understand colour coded system.

 woman with red hair on hill on windy day